Changing your sleep habits

 If you cannot fall asleep within 30 minutes, get up and move to another room.
 Do a quiet activity until you feel sleepy.

 - Pain or discomfort is keeping you awake

 - You are taking any medicine that may be keeping you awake

 - You have been taking medicines for sleep without talking to your provider first

-American Academy of Sleep Medicine.
+American Academy of Sleep Medicine website.
 Insomnia - overview and facts.